c-mcg/Parking-lot-gate/README.md

 A small app for managing a parking lot gate.

-Written with React and Redux, as well as Jest and Enzyme for testing
+Written with React, Redux and Less, as well as Jest and Enzyme for testing

 ## Setup